Anybody else old-fashioned like me and still own CD players?

 Here are some close-up photos of our CD player.
 You can read detailed reviews and compare with other players on Amazon.

-3. Give clear and consistent guidelines on CD player use
+3. Give your child clear and consistent guidelines on CD player use

 My children know that if they want to use the CD player, they must handle the CDs and CD player as carefully as possible.
 They learned this by watching and listening to my examples.